 Circulation: Materials may be returned at the library or at any public library in the four-county Pioneer Library System: Ontario, Wayne, Wyoming and Livingston.
 Materials may be renewed in person, by phone at 585-394-1381, or by logging in to OWWL.org Reserves may be placed in person, by phone or online.

 Copier: A public-use copy machine is located on the Main Floor.
-Copies are 15¢ per page.
+Copies are 15¢ per page for black and white and 25¢ per page for color.

 Book Drop: When the library is closed, items may be returned in the book drops located at the back entrance to the library adjacent to the parking lot.